Application Component Templates

 Application Component Template Configuration

-- Enter a Template Name (required).
+- Enter a Name for the template (required).

 Characteristics